 Many online cannabis businesses require extra steps at checkout to ensure the legality of each transaction: creating a login for the website, confirming age and identity by providing a copy of photo ID, phone verification for delivery orders, etc. Some businesses that offer pickup and delivery services are cash only or cash on delivery, which eliminates the one-step ecommerce experience shoppers have come to expect.

 You can also turn to up-and-coming cannabis ecommerce platforms to establish your online presence.
 Shopify Canada partnered with Tweed and CanniMed, two of the world’s largest licensed cannabis producers, to sell cannabis online and easily integrate with other solutions to stay compliant with strict government regulations.
 CanIDeal launched a platform to help U.S.-based cannabis retailers sell online in November 2018.
 Per their news release, CanIDeal states that while they only can sell THC products in Oregon, any and all non-THC and 0.3 CBD products can now be listed for sale in every state that allows legal recreational and medical marijuana use.

 SMB ecommerce owners know Shopify well, and now they have another option to help them break into the lucrative cannabis ecommerce market.
-These two solutions are only a small part of the growing demand for cannabis ecommerce platforms, so keep an eye on this part of the industry if you’re looking to expand your market.
+These two solutions are only a small part of the growing demand for cannabis ecommerce platforms for recreational or medical marijuana, so keep an eye on this part of the industry if you’re looking to expand your market.

 Cannabis can be your next great category—if you do your homework.
 Choose the right products for your business, follow all the laws, and set up a great electronic storefront — just like you would to succeed in any industry.